agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .controller.ts

-Each Entity should have a Controller, that initialises and holds Agile Instances, like States, Collections, for it.
+The Controller of an Entity, holds and controls Agile Instances, like States, Collection, for that Entity.
-These Agile Instances can than get modified by [Actions](#📝-.action.ts) or bound to a Component in the UI-Layer.
+These Agile Instances might get modified by [Actions](#📝-.action.ts) or bound to a Component in the UI-Layer.

 ```ts title="todo.controller.ts in 📁todo"
 import {App} from '../../app';